Youth Employment Program

 In order to be eligible for the BC Public Service’s Youth Employment Program, students must have been enrolled in full-time studies at an accredited educational institution within the past six months.
 Students who meet these criteria at an education institution located outside of BC are eligible for the Youth Employment Program.

-The Co-operative Education Training Program is an alternative employment program that provides students, who are registered in a co-operative education program at their post-secondary institution, an opportunity to expand their skills by working on projects that augment their field of study.
+The Co-op Program is an alternative employment program that provides students, who are registered in a co-operative education program at their post-secondary institution, an opportunity to expand their skills by working on projects that augment their field of study.

 Opportunities to work for the BC Public Service through the Youth Employment Program are advertised through the BC Public Service Career Centre.